-They’re busy people, any time wasted getting from problem to solution is wasting billable hours, which, for the Account Manager and the agency may feel like a monetary win, but in the long term it often has a detrimental impact on the agency-client relationship.
+They’re busy people, and any time wasted getting from problem to solution is wasting billable hours, which, for the account manager and the agency may feel like a monetary win, but in the long term, it often has a detrimental impact on the agency-client relationship.

 Skill 3: Juggling multiple clients and their numerous projects

-The end deliverable might be similar, but the creation, management, and execution of any project are almost never identical.
-A great Account Manager is an expert at not only juggling clients and their respective projects but also at prioritization and over-delivering.
+The end deliverable might be similar, but the creation, management, and execution of any project are rarely identical.
+A great account manager is an expert at not only juggling clients and their respective projects but also at prioritization and over-delivering.

-More importantly, you ultimately support your customer.
-If you consider all of these people to be your clients, everything I’ve said about being an Account Manager is clearly applicable.
+More importantly, you ultimately support your customers.
+If you consider all of these people to be your clients, everything I’ve said about being an account manager is applicable.

-The internal teams a Product Marketing Manager supports ultimately serve the same customer, but the teams have their own needs and ways of doing things that are specific to their own unique relationship with those customers.
+The internal teams a PMM supports ultimately serve the same customer, but the teams have their own needs and ways of doing things that are specific to their own unique relationship with those customers.

-As a result, depending on the time of year, initiative, or goals, those teams will have a variety of projects that a Product Marketing Manager would either be leading or working on.
-Ensuring your internal teams, and their customers, are happy by staying on top of those projects is the mark of a true Product Marketing Manager.
+As a result, depending on the time of year, initiative, or goals, those teams will have a variety of projects that a PMM would either be leading or working on.
+Ensuring your internal teams, and their customers, are happy by staying on top of those projects is the mark of a true product marketing manager.

-When I was making the jump from Account Manager to Product Marketing Manager, I was surprised by how closely some of the projects I’d worked on as an Account Manager resembled the types of responsibilities and projects I’d be working on as a Product Marketing Manager.
+When I was making the jump from account manager to product marketing manager, I was surprised by how closely some of the projects I’d worked on as an account manager resembled the types of responsibilities and projects I’d be working on as a PMM.

-In some instances, the work you might do as an Account Manager is in fact exactly the type of work you’d be expected to do as a Product Marketing Manager, for example:
+In some instances, the work you might do as an account manager is exactly the type of work you’d be expected to do as a product marketing manager, for example:

 With these three skills and this bonus list, you should be in good shape to start preparing for your first PMM interview.

-25 skills required to be a Product Marketing Manager
+23 skills required to be a product marketing manager